D0BR0MYSL/TweakTimeSaver/README.md

 TweakTimeSaver has a seamlessly integrated mechanism for deployment of additional user settings and backups.
 It's optional, easy to use and being offered during use in very friendly way without distrubance.

+## How to download and deploy

+If you are not familiar with Github yet, just hit the green "Code" button at the top right corner of this page and choose "Download ZIP" option.

+Then unpack downloaded .zip archive and run.
+Please note that TwseakTimeSaver is not tested at paths with spaces.
+It's better to not use spaces in folder names for command line scripts.

 ## Using

 ```